 13. Has the consortium A) designated a member to serve as the fund administrator to receive and distribute funds from the program or B) chosen to have a funds flow directly to the member districts based upon the approved distribution schedule?

-El Camino Community College District has been chosen as the fiscal agent for the consortium and will receive and distribute funds from the program as determined by the consortium members.
+All member districts have direct funding based upon the approved distribution schedule.

 14. How will members join, leave, or be dismissed from the consortium?

-Members will join at a vote of the current consortium members or as required by State legislation.
-The addition, forfeiture or dismissal of a member shall be publicly documented, discussed at public meetings, and posted in the meeting minutes on the consortium’s website.
+Membership is dependent upon current legislation, submission of all required documentation, and approval by current board members.

+Any member may choose to leave the consortium by forfeiting AEBG funding back to the consortium.
+Thirty day written notice from the member superintendent must be provided to the consortium.

+Any member may be dismissed if not adhering to current legislation, submission of all required documentation, not remaining in good standing with consortium, and a consensus vote of all members.

 15. Does the consortium have a formal document detailing its working beyond the questionnaire?